 A Galaxy of Choices

-Space Wars is also unique in that it offers gamers over 250 variables in play, such as ship speed, ammunition level and the presence of a central star and its gravitational properties.
-Only the later Defender would approach Space War’s imposing bank of control keys, with which one could even change the boundaries of the universe itself.
+Space Wars is also unique in that it offers gamers over 250 variables in play, with adjustable options such as ship speed, ammunition level and the presence of a central star and its gravitational properties.
+Only the later Defender would approach Space War’s imposing bank of control keys, with which one could even adjust the boundaries of the universe itself, rendering it either as wraparound or with solid edges ships and shots bounce off of.
 Also featured during battles is a damage model, causing ships to exhibit reduced performance after being grazed by a shot.
 The huge game cabinet is big enough to allow two players to stand side by side with room to spare, but has to be weighted in the back to prevent it from falling forward and squashing them.
 Space Wars not only encourages head to head combat, it requires it as there is no single player option.
-With the market matured since Bushnell’s Computer Space failure, Space Wars is a big hit for Cinematronics, selling 30,000 units and staying in the top 10 money earning arcade games for three years.
+With a refined player base vastly matured since Bushnell’s confusing Computer Space failure, Space Wars is a big hit for Cinematronics, selling 30,000 units and staying in the top 10 money earning arcade games for three years.
 Through my experiences playing this game at the local bowling alley, I can vouch for it…it’s a blast to play.

 Rosenthal Drives Away

 As management chafes at his sweet 50/50 split of the Space Wars profits pouring in, Larry Rosenthal is convinced by head sales rep Bill Cravens to leave Cinematronics and start his own company, placing Cravens as president of the new venture.
 Thus Rosenthal takes all his technology and documentation on the hardware and begets VectorBeam, basing the company in Sunnyvale, CA. The Cinematronics design labs are left barren by the departure.
-After producing his own competing game in 1977 titled Space War, he designs vector game Speed Freak, also released that year.
+Rosenthal produces his own competing Space War game in 1977, with all the same features as Cinematronics’ version, but with a streamlined cabinet that doesn’t threaten to topple over and kill players, as well as some refinements in the circuitry to improve reliability.
+He also designs vector game Speed Freak, released that same year.
 While it is not the original “first-person” driving game (Night Driver, made by Atari a year earlier, takes that honour), it is nonetheless an astounding production.
 The most realistic driving game made up to that point, Speed Freak involves wheeling a car down a winding road while trying to avoid oncoming traffic and various obstacles like hitchhikers and wayward cows at the side of the road.
 There is a gear shift offering four gears, and when the player collides with another car, there is a spectacular explosion of various automobile parts.
-Unfortunately there are only 700-800 units produced, and Speed Freak speeds into oblivion.
+Unfortunately, there are only 700-800 units produced, and Speed Freak speeds into oblivion.
 The steering wheel’s super-sensitive response and the rather limited graphic of the player’s car probably don’t help sales figures.

 Vectoring to Disaster